 A peppermint slice is one of my childhood favourites.
 They sold it in school and it was always my first choice, closely followed by the fabulous School dinner cake, Mars Bar slice and chocolate concrete!
 Those were the days!

-I LOVE mint chocolate of all kind – especially Bendick’s bittermints or a peppermint crisp bar.
+I LOVE mint chocolate of all kinds – especially Bendick’s bittermints or a peppermint crisp bar.
 Do you remember the Terry’s Pyramint way back in the early 80’s?
 My idea of heaven!!

-So I made this over the weekend and made my boys promise they wouldn’t dive in until I actually got some photos done.
-I took them on Sunday afternoon and it was half gone by the evening.
+So I made this over the weekend and made my boys promise they wouldn’t dive in until I took some photos.
+I did them on Sunday afternoon and it was half gone by the evening.
 I suspect it might be the same story in your house, especially if you have teenagers….

-(This is a quick list of the ingredients you’ll need to make this traybake – keep scrolling to find printable recipe card with ingredient amounts and detailed instructions)
+This is a quick list of the ingredients you’ll need to make this recipe – keep scrolling to find a printable recipe card with ingredient amounts and detailed instructions!

 for the base